 Microsoft 365’s OneDrive (and Teams/SharePoint) file sharing is a super helpful tool for accessing your files from anywhere on any device and sharing those files with coworkers and other collaborators.
 However, there is a “trick” to fix issues opening shared OneDrive links and making this file sharing process seamless.
 Many OneDrive users become frustrated when attempting to share files with people outside of their organization because their recipients can’t open the files.
 Instead, they receive an error message saying “you need permission to open this file.”

-This situation is easily fixed by one small change in your sharing options, but it is a setting that it easily overlooked.
-For security reasons, Microsoft assumes by default that you only want to share files with people who are in your organization.
-If you don’t manually change this security setting, the link you send will only be able to be accessed by those who are registered within your organization.
-In the screenshot below, my organization, Enable, is selected by default with the setting “People in Enable with the link can edit.“
+For security reasons, many organizations set this as the default, so you share files with people who are in your organization.
+If you don’t manually change this easily overlooked security setting, the link you send will only be able to be accessed by those who are registered within your organization.
+In the screenshot below, my organization, Enable, is selected by default with the setting “People in Enable with the link can edit.”

 1. Anyone With the Link

 This option is the most open-ended.
 If you are trying to share a file with someone outside your organization, this is the one to choose!
 This option does not require the recipient to sign in to view the file, so it is the easiest to access (but, obviously, the least secure.)
 Anyone with the link can open the file.
 To combat the security concern, if you choose this link setting, it will give you the option to include an expiration date for the link and/or a password.

 2. People in [my organization] with the link

 This link setting limits access the file you are sharing to only people in your organization with the link.
 This makes it easy for your coworkers to share or forward the link to other team members, or to post the link in common locations like a Microsoft Teams conversation or group email without having to specify which users should have access.